Esthetician Schools in Tennessee

 However, salaries vary significantly based on industry, and you may earn more than average by working in a physician or health practitioner’s office.
 Wages can also vary based on geographic location.

-The highest-paying metro areas for estheticians in Tennessee are:
+The highest-paying metro and nonmetropolitan areas for estheticians in Tennessee are:

 State License Requirements